Title 105 | Chapter 001 | Regulation 160REG

 Compensation and service shall be included in the member's final compensation as established in this subsection.(a)

-When service credit in the two (2) fiscal years with the highest and lowest average monthly salary used in their final compensation has reached twelve (12) months, the remaining months and compensation shall be used in lieu of the member's service and salary in the fiscal year with the lowest average monthly salary of the member's final compensation.
+When service credit in the two (2) fiscal years with the highest and lowest average monthly salary used in his or her final compensation has reached twelve (12) months, the remaining months and compensation shall be used in lieu of the member's service and salary in the fiscal year with the lowest average monthly salary of the member's final compensation.
 The salary replaced shall be the monthly average of the member's actual salary in the fiscal year.Section 5.

 An employee who has service credit in the Kentucky Employees Retirement System as hazardous and nonhazardous, or who has service credit in both the Kentucky Employees Retirement System and the State Police Retirement System, shall have accrued sick leave prorated between the systems and between the hazardous and nonhazardous accounts based on the ratio of service in each account, including purchased service, and to the total service credit.Section 6.